By Erin Gloeckner

 - Life-long learner: does not necessarily have previous risk management experience, but prioritizes risk management and continuous learning; derives energy and satisfaction from risk management work, is always looking for ways to integrate risk-aware thinking into team discussions and other business practices/processes

-If you made it through my shortlist of Risk Champion qualities, please reflect for a moment on these questions, and email me at Erin@nonprofitrisk.org to share your thoughts.
+If you made it through my shortlist of Risk Champion qualities, please reflect for a moment on these questions, and email NRMC at email@example.com to share your thoughts.

 - What qualities resonate with risk leadership priorities at your organization?
 And what essential risk leadership qualities are missing from my list?